PnVDiscord/PnVRocqLib/README.md

 ### Index

-- `Index.v` : Gathers all source files and check their consistency.
+- `Index.v` : Accumulates all source files and check their consistency.

 ## References